 I have dabbled with ideas over the years and tried to pursue avenues of photographic creativity with the pipe-dream of it being a source of income.
 But on more than one occasion I’ve had my thunder stolen (not maliciously), leaving me feeling crushed, stuck and unable to continue.
 Pipped to the post.
 Or someone has shouted louder, again leaving me in a wake of self-doubt and inability.
 Their voice deafening who I am and stifling my confidence.
 I’ve even given others the advice ‘don’t NOT do something because others ARE doing it, even if they’re doing it better’.
 Though better can be very subjective!
 This is why The Lockwood Echo has been such a relief to launch, finally a platform for some creativity that was mine.
 ALL MINE!
 (Insert evil laugh here…….).

 If you’ve enjoyed this, maybe you’d like to take a wander through my main Gallery.
-I’m adding to it as I dig back through material finding long-forgotten memories.
-Another major reason for my love of this artform.
+For anyone using a screen-reader or who relies on alternative text, I’m aiming to include descriptions for all images on my website.
+That is a work in progress!
+I’m also adding to my gallery as I take new shots and dig back through material, finding long-forgotten memories.
+The reliving of memories is another major reason for my love of this artform.